Architecture of London: Roman London (60–500 CE)

-The Middle Ages (1066–1603)
+The Middle Ages: Romanesque, Gothic and Tudor (1066–1603)

-Little remains of London's medieval architecture due to the city's near-complete destruction in The Great Fire of 1666 but a few scattered survivors, as well as other records, provide a vivid picture of the city in this period.
-In the Middle Ages, London lay predominantly within the boundaries of its Roman city walls – the area now known as The City of London – with Westminster being a separate smaller settlement to the west.
+Little remains of London's medieval architecture due to the city's near-complete destruction in the Great Fire of London in 1666, but a few scattered survivors, as well as other records, provide a vivid picture of the city in this period.
+In the Middle Ages, London lay predominantly within the boundaries of its Roman city walls – the area now known as the City of London – with Westminster being a separate smaller settlement to the west.
+The city walls were continually repaired and restored throughout the Middle Ages, with most of the structure being demolished in the 18th century to facilitate the expansion of the city.
 By the 16th century there was moderate development outside the city walls – along river frontage of the Strand, in Lincoln's Inn Fields, and in Smithfield – and on the south bank of the Thames at Southwark, with London Bridge connecting the district to the rest of London.
 The earliest record of London bridge dates from the 10th century, a structure probably built of wood, but the best-known incarnation was constructed between 1176 and 1209.
 This was a stone bridge 900 ft wide with 19 arches, complete with its own street of shops, houses, a chapel and a drawbridge in the centre to allow large boat traffic to pass through.
-With only one bridge, the river Thames was the main means of transportation within the city, as well as providing access to overseas trade by sea; many wharves and quays lined its north bank.
+The buildings on the bridge were eventually demolished in 1761 and this medieval incarnation of the bridge which survived for over six centuries was finally replaced by a far more uniform classical style design in 1831.
+With only one bridge for the entire middle-ages, the river Thames was the main means of transportation within the city, as well as providing access to overseas trade by sea; many wharves and quays lined its north bank.